22 Aug Disinfecting a Toothbrush: Complete Guide

 Although bacteria on your toothbrush are unavoidable, there are ways to diminish the growth of harmful germs.
 Following these steps will guarantee that your toothbrush is as clean as it can possibly be!

 Most of us give our toothbrush a rushed rinse both before and after we brush our teeth.
 However, don’t rush this step!
-Rinsing the toothbrush thoroughly under hot water both before and after brushing will get rid of any lingering debris which leads to the growth of bacteria.
+Rinsing the toothbrush thoroughly under hot water both before and after brushing will get rid of any lingering debris which leads to the growth of bacteria or mold.

 This should go without saying, but sharing a toothbrush is a horrible idea.
 In fact, sharing toothpaste is even unwise!
 Cross-contamination from another person’s toothbrush could transfer bacteria that your toothbrush otherwise wouldn’t have.
 It’s better to keep your germs to yourself, no matter how much you love the other person!